GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 firebase deploy --only functions
 ```

-## Create the device in IoT Core
+## Create the device in Cloud IoT Core

-Let's bring up the Raspberry Pi device and extract the public key so you can create device in IoT Core Registry and the same private/public key pair will be used to authorize the device in Mender Server as well.
+Let's bring up the Raspberry Pi device and extract the public key, so you can create a device in the Cloud IoT Core registry.
+The same private/public key pair will be used to authorize the device in Mender Server as well.

-On your local PC open terminal or console to perform the following commands.
-This needs to be a shell which has access to the Raspberry Pi on your local network, so can not be Cloud Shell.
+On your local PC, open terminal or console to perform the following commands.
+This needs to be a shell that has access to the Raspberry Pi on your local network, so it cannot be Cloud Shell.
 Find and add the IP address of your Raspberry Pi device below.
-To locate the IP address of your Raspberry Pi device you can invoke "nmap" command for host discovery as shown below by replacing the subnet range with one that matches your own local network.
+To locate the IP address of your Raspberry Pi device, you can invoke the `nmap` command for host discovery, as shown below, by replacing the subnet range with one that matches your own local network.

 ```
 sudo nmap -sn 192.168.1.0/24